 Please note that the application process is administered by London Film School.
 Please do not contact The Leverhulme Trust.
 If you have any questions, please contact us on firstname.lastname@example.org.

 Please note that only complete applications will be considered and that we will not chase applicants for missing documentation.
 It is your responsibility to ensure you submit a complete application.

-We intend to inform applicants of the outcome of their application by mid-August 2020.
+We intend to inform applicants of the outcome of their application by the week of 20 July 2020.

 Level of Scholarships

 The Leverhulme Arts Scholarships cover the following of the two programmes:

 Students on the MA Filmmaking programme may be able to extend their studies beyond Term 6 by up to 2 terms.
 Students whose request to extend their studies is approved are liable to pay continuation fees outlined on our website.

 Continuation fees are not covered by the scholarships.
 Termly maintenance payments (see below) due also not continue once students have completed Term 6.